wp-plugins/sherk-skills-landing-pages/readme.txt

 2. Upload sherk-skills directory to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Update the Permalinks on settings.
 5. SherkSkills post type should now available at dashboard and start creating sherkskills post type.

+<h3>Basic Instruction on Creating a SherkSkill Post types</h3>

+1. Create Sherk Skill Post Type
+2. Add Sherk Skill tag at the upper right on the edit Sherk Skill view.
+3. Add Sherk Skill category.
+4. Add Featured Image for the Sherk Skill which is to be shown at the frontend and Widgets.
+5. Add Website References for your Skills.
+6. Add Video References for your Skills.
+7. Add the Sherk Skill widgets to your widget area.
+8. Added shortcode functionality to display a carousel of skills. ex. **[sherkskills title="These are my Skills"]**

+*Detailed instruction at Dashboard-> SherkSkills->How To Use `/wp-admin/edit.php?post_type=sherk_skills&page=sherkskills_info`

 == Frequently Asked Questions ==